Paul Burkert's Attorney Says Deadly Shooting Outside Pat's Steaks Was Self-Defense

 PHILADELPHIA (CBS) – The man charged with killing 22-year-old David Padro, Jr. outside Pat’s Steaks was defending himself, according to Paul Burkert’s attorney.

-A. Charles Peruto, Jr. tells Eyewitness News Padro attacked his client after tapping Burkert’s car while parking.READ MORE: Police Arrest Kareen Welton For Several Hit-And-Runs In Philadelphia, Including Crash That Killed Woman In Center City
+A. Charles Peruto, Jr. tells Eyewitness News Padro attacked his client after tapping Burkert’s car while parking.READ MORE: Kareem Welton's Family Says Hit-And-Run Spree In Philadelphia, Montgomery County Could Have Been Prevented With Appropriate Psychiatric Help

 “There’s no doubt about it.
 But the deceased overreacted.
 There was no damage whatsoever,” Peruto, Jr. tells CBS3.
 “The deceased’s wife or girlfriend tried to calm him down saying it wasn’t that serious.”

-Peruto says Burkert tried to order from Pat’s Steaks and leave, but Padro “wouldn’t let the incident go” and slammed into Burkert.READ MORE: President Joe Biden Touts Made In America Plan During Trip To Mack Truck Facility In Lehigh Valley
+Peruto says Burkert tried to order from Pat’s Steaks and leave, but Padro “wouldn’t let the incident go” and slammed into Burkert.READ MORE: Philadelphia Creates Group To Support, Monitor Community Anti-Violence Programs

 During the fight that was caught on camera, Burkert grabbed his gun.
 Peruto tells Eyewitness News he does not have a carry permit.